pagekit/docs/marketplace.md

 ## Get an API key

-Log in on pagekit.com and grab your *API key* from the account settings.
+Log in on the [Pagekit website](http://pagekit.com) and grab your *API key* from the account settings.
 Navigate to your local Pagekit installation and paste the key in the according textbox in *Settings > System*.